EasyboyJr/alx_html_css/css_advanced/README.md

 # HTML / CSS

+# view this page with a zoom of 110%

 Flexbox (Flexible Box Layout) is a powerful CSS layout module that provides a flexible and efficient way to arrange and align elements within a container.
 It offers a comprehensive set of properties and values that enable developers to create responsive and dynamic layouts for web applications.

 ## Getting Started